Going red for women and heart disease

 “My doctor had thought it was a respiratory infection, but as I got sicker, he referred me to cardiologist Dr. Richard Gerber, who admitted me to the hospital right away.
 I had fluid in my lungs, and my heart was enlarged and functioning at 23 percent.
 I also had a couple of hernias and a growth in my abdomen, which I hadn’t paid attention to.
 On Halloween, my favorite holiday, I had surgeries performed on both problems to help my recovery.”

 Halloween is still Benjamin’s favorite holiday, but for a new reason: It’s the start of a new era in her life.
-Released from Community Hospital on November 4, as soon as she was ready, she began Community Hospital’s Cardiac Rehabilitation, located at the Peninsula Wellness Center campus in Marina.
+Released from Community Hospital on November 4, as soon as she was ready, she began Community Hospital’s Cardiac Rehabilitation, located at the Montage Wellness Center campus in Marina.
 She stopped eating “out of the box” and went back to cooking her own fresh food, and watching portion control.
 Benjamin has lost 45 pounds, and her heart is pumping at 40 percent of capacity.

 “This is something I should have been doing all along,” she says.
 “It helps that I feel lighter, easier, different, and I have more energy.
 And mostly, I just feel happy.”